- Normal precautions

 Photography of government buildings, military installations and palaces is not allowed.
 You should avoid photographing local people without their agreement.

 If you are unsure of the entry requirements for Afghanistan, including visa and other immigration information, ask your travel agent or contact the Embassy of the Islamic Republic of Afghanistan in London.
-You can also check with them how long your passport must be valid for.

 If your passport is lost or stolen while you’re abroad, we can help.